9×23mm Winchester: Reloading

 The maximum over all length of the cartridge can vary with the magazine length of the converted pistol.
 A Star Super B converted to 9×23mm may be loaded to 1.29 inches while a converted Tokarev may be loaded to 1.36 inches.
 Using this cartridge at full power in a handgun built around the standard .38 Super +P pressure limits and lower may result in a drastically increased level of wear on the firearm or even serious damage to it due to insufficient tensile strength and hardening of the frame, slide and various small parts.
-This is not a significant design problem as the recoil forces are directly comparable to those of the .45 ACP, and the lock up between barrel and slide is normally more than adequate to handle the increased pressure.
+This is not a significant design problem as the recoil forces are directly comparable to those of the .45 ACP, and the lock-up between the barrel and slide is normally more than adequate to handle the increased pressure.
 The barrel must certainly be strong enough for the increased pressure but modern metallurgy makes that simple enough.
 Pistols produced by Colt for a short period were not strengthened in any obvious way relative to their .45 ACP equivalent.
-The same was true of the first 10mm 1911 pistols produced by Colt and they had to be strengthened, but with full pressure loads recoil was higher than with the .45 ACP.
+The same was true of the first 10mm 1911 pistols produced by Colt and they had to be strengthened, but with full pressure loads, recoil was higher than with the .45 ACP.